 The immense building itself was a Norman "imitation" of the early Christian basilicas of Rome.

 After admiring the mosaics of Monreale it is worth spending a moment to consider the "meaning"of this immense work created by William II the Good.
-One historian (P. Delogu) considers the mosaics of William II to be an attempt to provide a new interpretation of Royal authority, compared with his predecessor Roger II: "The two mosaics of the Cathedral of Monreale, and a capital in the cloister of the same church show...Christ crowning the King".
+One historian (P. Delogu) considers the mosaics of William II to be an attempt to provide a new interpretation of the authority of the Royal family, compared with his predecessor Roger II: "The two mosaics of the Cathedral of Monreale, and a capital in the cloister of the same church show...Christ crowning the King".

-So the message is no longer a declaration of the divine origin of royal power, but rather the close association between God and the King and the continued presence of Christ in the King’s actions.
+So the scheme at Monreale was developed to increase Royal grandeur.
+He is seated on the throne instead of at his feet, with two angels behind him carrying the insignia of the King of Sicily, the banner and the globe.
+The message is no longer a declaration of the divine origin of royal power, but rather the close association between God and the King and the continued presence of Christ in the King’s actions.

 After admiring the cathedral mosaics you can visit the cloister on the southern side of the church.
 The Cloister was also built for William II and is a remarkable example of Romanesque architecture.